davidzapicom/bingo-js/README.md

 ### The pages of the app are:
 1. The index only contains the html form to start the application.
-2. the page bingo.js is where the game code is.
+2. The page bingo.js is where the game code is.
 3. Last the css.